mkro298/TextTrove/README.md

 scope: site where user can upload their textbook PDF and get a chapter-by-chapter summerization then generated questions + answers quizzing them on each chapter.

-either input by ctr V or upload pdf

 pdf scraping, question generation, text extraction, summerization